alabbas-ali/code-challenge/README.md

 The application is using the tsconfig to define some application patches for including shortening

+This application is using Server-side Rendering as the application contains web pages with dynamic content with asynchronously fetched content.

 ## Libraries

 - [Angular 9.1](https://angular.io/) As a development freamwork.